cetz-package/cetz/src/draw/shapes.typ

   },)
 }

+// Checks whether `body` is an equation, either directly or wrapped in one or
+// more text elements.
+#let _is-equation-content(body) = {
+  if type(body) != type([]) {
+    return false
+  }

+  if body.func() == math.equation {
+    return true
+  }

+  // A text style wraps its content in a `styled` element.
+Unwrap these
+  // elements so equations such as `text(size: 20pt, $x$)` are detected too. let fields = body.fields()
+  if "child" in fields and "styles" in fields {
+    return _is-equation-content(fields.child)
+  }

+  false
+}

+#let _measure-equation(ctx, equation) = {
+  // Use the actual glyph bounds as the text's top and bottom edges. let bounded = text(
+    top-edge: "bounds",
+    bottom-edge: "bounds",
+    equation,
+  )

+  let size = std.measure(bounded)

+  // size.height is the total height of the equation:
+  //
+  //   total-height = ascent + descent
+  //
+  let total-height = size.height

+  // The probe must extend farther below the baseline than the equation.
+Since:
+  //
+  //   descent <= total-height
+  //
+  // choosing total-height + 1pt is sufficient.
+  //
+  let probe-descent = total-height + 1pt

+  // A zero-width probe box whose baseline is at its top edge.
+  // The whole probe lies below its baseline and
+  // its descent is exactly `probe-descent`.
+  //
+  let probe = box(
+    width: 0pt,
+    height: probe-descent,
+    baseline: 100%,
+  )

+  // `bounded` and `probe` are placed on the same baseline.
+  // Because the probe extends farther down than the equation,
+  // the combined box has:
+  //
+  //   combined-height = ascent + probe-descent
+  //
+  let combined = box[#box(bounded)#probe]

+  let combined-height = std.measure(combined).height

+  // Recover the equation's ascent and descent:
+  //
+  //   ascent = combined-height - probe-descent
+  //   descent = total-height - ascent
+  //
+  let ascent = combined-height - probe-descent
+  let descent = total-height - ascent

+  (
+    body: bounded,
+    width: calc.abs(size.width / ctx.length),
+    ascent: calc.abs(ascent / ctx.length),
+    descent: calc.abs(descent / ctx.length),
+  )
+}

 /// Positions Typst content in the canvas.
 Note that the content itself is not transformed only its position is.
 ///
 /// ```example